Early Years Nursery Policies

 Parents/carers are requested to apply sun cream when they arrive and staff can re-apply as needed with parents/ carers consent.

-Parents/carers are encouraged to provide their child with a hat and sun cream which can be labelled and left at playgroup.
-The playgroup will have a selection of spare hats and some sun cream for those who have forgotten to bring them.
+Parents/carers are encouraged to provide their child with a hat and sun cream which can be labelled and left at nursery.
+The Nursery will have a selection of spare hats and some sun cream for those who have forgotten to bring them.
 The children are provided with shade using a gazebo in the garden.

 Collecting your child policy